 I can hardly believe that 6 months has passed since my last blog post here.
 This year is flying by!

-When I was here last, it was back in February.
-At that time, this blog was titled "Feed Your Inner Chef".
-It was a perfectly appropriate title for me, being a culinary student and all, but after I became ill and learned that I wouldn't be able to graduate from the culinary program with an Associate's degree, I felt a little less than enthusiastic about keeping the title intact.
+My last post was back in February.
+At that time, this website was titled “Feed Your Inner Chef”.
+It was a perfectly appropriate title for me, being a culinary student and all, but after I became ill and learned that I wouldn’t be able to graduate from the culinary program with an Associate’s degree, I felt a little less than enthusiastic about keeping the title intact.

 If there’s anything you should know about me, it’s that I am NOT a quitter!
 I may not have a future working in a commercial kitchen, but that won’t stop me from following my passions.
 I’ve decided to refocus how I work with food, and shed a different light onto it.

 I plan for this blog to be a place where I can share my food knowledge with you.
 Whether it be through fun and interesting food facts, sharing of links to incredible recipes that I’ve found throughout the blogosphere, or by passing you a virtual fork so that you can dig in to one of my creations with me!

 No matter what you find here, I hope that it fills a void or meets a need in your life.
 I think and hope that you’ll soon agree that this revitalized blog has the perfect new title, because I firmly believe that every gift I’m given, every piece of knowledge I learn, every morsel of wonderful food I eat, and every day that I am blessed to wake up and live is just purely yummi!

 I spent today making one of my favorite “this requires stretchy pants” cupcake recipes, Snicker’s cupcakes.